Icinga/icingaweb2/doc/05-Authentication.md

 # Authentication <a id="authentication"></a>

-**Choosing the Authentication Method**

-With Icinga Web 2 you can authenticate against Active Directory, LDAP, a MySQL or a PostgreSQL database or delegate authentication to the web server.
+You can authenticate against Active Directory, LDAP, a MySQL or a PostgreSQL database or delegate authentication to the web server.

 Authentication methods can be chained to set up fallback authentication methods